September 2, 2019 Written by a Staff Member of Hair Loss in Women

-Some people recommend bending over after your massaging the oils into your scalp.
-Your head is below your heart to increase the blood flow.
+Some people recommend bending over after your massaging the oils into your scalp, so your head is below your heart, to increase the blood flow.
 You can then massage your scalp a little bit more to facilitate more blood reaching the hair follicles.

 For best results use high quality oils.
 It will be worth it to spend a little bit more money to get better results.
 And most importantly, be consistent with your essential oil scalp massages.

 Other Oils For Hair Loss